Estylos/Light-Doorbell-SW/README.md

-# Light Doorbell STM32
+# Light Doorbell Software

-Firmware for the **Light Doorbell** project, designed with an STM32L051K8T6 microcontroller and an RFM69HCW radio module.
+Firmware for the **Light Doorbell** project, designed with a STM32L051K8T6 microcontroller and a RFM69HCW radio module.

 The code is written in C using the STM32 CubeHAL framework.